github/opensource.guide/_content/getting-started/setting-expectations.md

 Congratulations, you just did your first round of user research for your project!
 If you wrote down the answers to the above questions, save them for later.
 You can reference your goals and expectations as you develop your project.

-We’ll use these answers in the next section, as you consider the brand of your project.
+We’ll also use these answers in the next section, as you consider the brand of your project.

 ## Related content